SQE2 Effective Prep Strategy: Resitters, LPC Grads and Paralegals

 You can start training at any moment, even during your SQE1 preparation, which would make your learning more solid and help to minimise the time gap between the SQE1 and SQE2 exams.
 This training can be done supplementarily to other law courses or as a part of self-paced learning.

 We have developed a SQE preparation planner to help those going through the SQE route to make their own study plans that can be integrated with Google Calendar, Outlook and iOS.
 In order to test the quality of our service, aspiring solicitors can simply purchase a single mock simulation and compare with other providers, forming their own judgement.
 We aim to help those who have chosen the SQE exam from the other routes to qualify as a solicitor.
 If you’re ready to embark on your SQE journey or are looking to retake the SQE, we invite you to check out our pricing and register today.
-Click here in order to check our prices and get started.

 Subscribe